Recruit Teenagers with Attitude

 - Ditto Champions Online players.

 - EarthBound's four main characters are teens (and possibly even younger in the Japanese version), though they were chosen by a prophecy.
-Unlike many examples, though, the trope is deconstructed a bit, since what the characters have to go through at the end of the game is meant to signify a loss of innocence.
+Unlike many examples, though, the trope is deconstructed, since what the characters have to go through at the end of the game is meant to signify a loss of innocence.

 - Lampshaded in Golden Sun, when this is one of the objections the adults of Vale have to the Wise One (and the High Elder) insisting that only Isaac and Garet can chase down the Mars Clan warriors to recover the Elemental Stars.
 Possibly justified when we learn they're not meant to thwart the return of Alchemy, but rather, to gauge the necessity of it, which the elders of Vale already proved unwilling to do.